The

 usage rate (1 Gt/yr).
 However,

-importing twice as much coal as they are today.
-By 2020,
+be importing twice as much coal as they were five years ago.

-all happily pay 20 times what they were paying a few years
+all happily pay 10 times what they were paying in 2002

-ago to keep their lights on.
-(The exporters will charge that
+to keep their lights on.
+(The exporters will charge that much

 because the impending peak gas and peak coal will be undeniable.)

-less in the U.S. Global peak coal can be expected before
+much less in the U.S. Global peak coal can be expected

-latest evidence indicates we have already passed peak coal
+Data show we have already passed peak coal consumption

 We may take some comfort in